ParkerLab/bioinf545/README.md

 - `-B`: Create bedGraph files we'll use to create a browser track.
 - `--broad`: request that adjacent enriched regions be combined into broad regions
+- `--keep-dup`: specified how many reads that have the same start site to keep.
+Since we already used Picard to identify duplicates and samtools to filter them out, any remaining read start sites should be retained.
+So we specify `all` here.

 ## <a name="browsertrack"></a>Creating a browser track so we can look at the peaks in the UCSC Genome Browser